-• it applies to only one door of a double-leaf door set.
+• it applies to only one door leaf of a two-leaf door set.
 However, the other door must also swing open if it is needed to satisfy the required width of egress.

 The provisions of D2.21(e) do not apply to schools, early childhood centres, or buildings such as churches, mosques and temples used for religious purposes.